jonimoreira/specs/2_5_0/utils/README.md

 If you just want to create all of the sample JSON-LD without getting into each script, follow this approach.
 Be sure you have Python 3.4.0 or later installed.
 Not *required* but suggested is to use a [virtual environment](https://docs.python.org/3/library/venv.html).

-from the utils directory execute:
+from the specs directory execute:

 <code>
-$pip install -r requirements.txt
+$pip install -r python_requirements.txt
 </code>

 If you are not using a virtual environment you may have to execute this as root/admin.